Uninett/Argus/docs/user-manual.rst

     -  `Open user menu`_
     -  `Select theme`_
     -  `Add your own theme`_
+    -  `Choose what columns are shown in the incidents table`_
     -  `Change date and time format`_

 -  `Manage alarms <#work-with-alarms-in-argus>`_